All About Mercury Vapor Lamps

 Mercury Vapor Lamp vs. LEDs

-When compared to LEDs, one of the major advantages that mercury vapor lamps offer comes down to cost.
-Although the cost of LEDs continues to drop, they are still much more expensive.
+When compared to LEDs, the major advantage that mercury vapor lamps offer is cost.
+Although the cost of LEDs continues to drop, they are still much more expensive up front.
 They can sometimes be cost-prohibitive for contractors to fully use in a project.

 Another potential disadvantage to LEDs is the fact that there really is no such thing as "white" LED light.
 White light is created through the use of multiple colors of LEDs, which is something mercury vapor lamps don't do.